Easy Crochet Hairstyles to Try This SummerMay 18, 2022

 On a scale of one to versatile, crochet braids are at the latter end of the spectrum.
 You can rock any style — from box braids to loose waves — using a crochet hook and a cornrow foundation.
-The look is also great for relieving tension from your scalp (anyone who’s ever had too-heavy box braids knows the struggle) and gives you the look of a protective style without the hours of sectioning and twisting.
-Other pros?
-Crochet styles can last for four to eight weeks and are easy to maintain.
-Just sleep with a silk or satin scarf or bonnet and keep strands nourished and frizz-free with a lightweight styling spray like the Carol’s Daughter Monoi Repair + Protect Multi-Styling Milk.
-Keep reading for our favorite crochet hairstyles you can do at home.
+The look not only relieves tension from your scalp (IYKYK), but it also gives you the look of a protective style without hours of sectioning and twisting.
+Find our favorite easy-to-maintain crochet hairstyles, ahead.

 Half Crochet, Half Feed-In